maxmatkovski/NLP/README.md

 The query above searches twitter for the key word **"Climate Change"** and returns the specified amount of tweets.
 Based off of the paramaters I set, the scraper would scrape tweets from January 1, 2021 until 11:59 pm of November 8, 2022.
 This is helfpul as we'll be able to capture tweets from the 2022 Midterm Election.
 Tweets were returned in order of most recent.

-## Choosing a Data Size
-Because snscrape doesn't limit the amount of tweets you can scrape, I thought it would be interesting to see just how many tweets I could scrape off of twitter.
-I first started by scraping 100 tweets, and I proceeded to increase the scraping quantity by a factor of ten ie. 1,000, 10,000, and so on.

-Currently, the largest amount of tweets I've scraped is 10,000.
-I'm currently run the script with 100,000 tweets, but it may take a very long time.
-My goal is to ultimately scrape 1,000,000 tweets, but I'm not sure my computer will be able to execute it.

-Ultimately, I decided to go with 100,000 tweets because I was able to execute it and I think this wil be more than enough to get an accurate understanding of the sentiment on twitter .

 ## Data Processing